NotTobi/soundcloud-dl/README.md

 #### Developer TODOs

-- persist OAuth Token and ClientId, to ease development
 - add download support for hls only files
 - better error handling -> also displaying errors to the user
 - cleanup `background.ts`